sango09/habi_backend_test/README.md

 - If we'll need to know the last like of a property, we can use the column like_date to know the date of the last like.

 # Proposal for a better relational model of properties
-We can hold the history of the status of the property, but also we can create the column status_id and update_date on the table property that allow know the real status of the property and simplify the query when we need the real status and to avoid incorrect queries.
+We can hold the table history_status of the property, but also we can create the column status_id and update_date on the table property that allow know the real status of the property and simplify the query when we need the real status and to avoid incorrect queries.
 ![](screenshots/er_property.png)